 There’s a company called Seek Bamboo that is helping to bring the Zero-Waste movement into your bathroom.
 They offer a line of dental care accessories, like natural toothpaste, dental floss, and the (best) bamboo toothbrush, all made without plastic.

 They also offer soaps, shampoos, and conditioners like the green tea shampoo bar and the coconut conditioner bar, which are vegan-friendly, sulfate-free, rich in vitamins, and free of the traditional plastic shampoo and conditioner bottles that can take nearly 500 years to break down.
-If you’re looking for a zero waste store near me, Seek Bamboo could be an option for you.
+If you’re looking for a zero waste store near me, Seek Bamboo could be an option for you for an eco-friendly bathroom.

 Ethical, Sustainable Blankets